 When the Ali'i (Hawaiian royalty) ruled the land in the mid-1800s, Waikiki was a retreat for the kings, queens, and princesses.
 Rivers and springs once flowed into the region, and in the Hawaiian language Waikiki means 'spouting waters.'
 In the 1400s an irrigation system was used to direct the springs into fishponds and taro patches.
 At one stage, the area was the center of government on Oahu.
 Nowadays the skyline is dotted with high-rise apartments, with every hotel room located just a short walk to the beach.

 Waikiki is the famous 1.5 square mile neighborhood on the south shore of Oahu, in Honolulu, and it is best known for its famous white sand beach.
 Waikiki Beach is an international destination and one of the most frequented locations in all of Hawaii.

 Things you'll discover in Waikiki Hawaii

-There are a number of transportation options into Waikiki from the Honolulu Airport.
-There are a number of shuttle services that offer transportation to the major hotels, and you can expect to pay approximately $10-$15.
+There are some transportation options into Waikiki from the Honolulu Airport.
+There are some shuttle services that offer transportation to the major hotels, and you can expect to pay approximately $10-$15.
 A one-way taxi ride will be around $35 or more.
-There are also city buses for only $2.50, however, they are only suitable for passengers with hand luggage only.
-Rental vehicles are a very convenient way to get around, however parking in Honolulu and especially Waikiki can be an issue, and the rental companies tend to be located a distance from the airport itself which means being shuttled to and from the place.
+There are also city buses for only $2.50.
+However, they are only suitable for passengers with hand luggage only.
+Rental vehicles are a very convenient way to get around.
+However parking in Honolulu and especially Waikiki can be an issue, and the rental companies tend to be located a distance from the airport itself which means being shuttled to and from the place.

 Getting around Waikiki is best by foot as everything is within walking distance.
 Small motor scooters can also be rented for easy travel on city streets.
-Renting a bicycle is another option but can be a little dangerous due to the congested streets and lack of bike lanes.
-The Waikiki Trolley offers scenic, historic and shopping routes and passes can be purchased online.
+Renting a bicycle is another option but can be a little dangerous due to the congested roads and lack of bike lanes.
+The Waikiki Trolley offers scenic, historical and shopping routes and passes can be purchased online.